Global Payments (formally Realex's) & Elavon integration provides 2 options:

 Note that until you set up the above, the following alert will appear on your dashboard.
 And also, when it is set up, this alert only disappears when the first order goes through.

-A second issue with Realex / Global Payments with OPTION 2 above
+A second issue with Realex / Global Payments/Elavon with OPTION 2 above

-There is a second issue with Global Payments when Realex notify us that a customer has paid but the information on our system is different from their system.
+There is a second issue when the payment provider notify us that a customer has paid but the information on our system is different from their system.
 In 99% of these cases, the order is a valid order so we send you an email and let the order through telling you to double-check this order.
-The most common reason for this is often that a mobile phone user's browser refreshes the page with the credit card details twice without you knowing so we generate 2 order numbers for the transaction and Realex/Global Payments have one order number and we have the other order number - and in this case, all order details are the same on both systems except the order number is out by 1.
+The most common reason for this is often that a mobile phone user's browser refreshes the page with the credit card details twice without you knowing so we generate 2 order numbers for the transaction and Realex/Global Payments have one order number and we have the other order number - and in this case, all order details are the same on both systems except the order number may be slightly different.

 Option to SAVE CREDIT CARDS